Timeframes for processing new applications is 120 days, renewal applications

 reports, Statements of Deficiencies, Plans of Correction, and other public non-confidential

 information.
-These may be viewed at the office, faxed, or mailed (10 pages free, 25 cents per
+These may be viewed at the office, faxed, or mailed (25 cents per